 This led to legal wrangling between Kentucky and Tennessee; for Kentucky had secured the Mississippi as its western border and thus claimed the westernmost point on the line.
 Tennessee held that it nevertheless had rights on the land contained in the loop.
 In fact, Tennessee administered Bubbleland as part of its Obion County until at least 1848, but eventually dropped its claim.

-Much to its regret, one can imagine, as the fertile soil inside the loop proved extremely fertile cotton-growing land.
+Much to its regret, one can imagine, as the soil inside the loop proved extremely fertile cotton-growing land.
 The 1870 Census tallied more than 300 residents, mostly cotton-farmers.
 Interestingly, Bubbleland has two other claims to fame:

 • From February 28 to April 28, 1862, the area was the location of the Battle of Island Number Ten between Union and Confederate forces in the American Civil War.
 The battle, which involved ironclad ships, was won by the Union side and opened up the Mississippi further south, eventually leading to the capture of Memphis by northern troops.
 Island Number Ten has since eroded away (although Island Number Nine still remains).